 1. The ProtonMail user composes a message in ProtonMail:

-2. Select the Encryption button in the bottom left of the compose box and enter a password and password hint (if desired), and select set.
+2. Select the Encryption button in the bottom left of the compose box, enter a password and password hint (if desired), and select set.

 3. Upon sending the message, a generic message is delivered into the recipients mailbox, providing them with a unique link to open the encrypted message the ProtonMail user has sent.
 In addition, this message contains the subject of the message, and the unique password hint if the ProtonMail user has designated one.

 4. Upon clicking on the link, the recipient is asked to enter the password the ProtonMail user has set in step 2.

 5. Upon entering the password, the message will be de-crypted allowing your recipient to view the message and reply securely.

 6. Due to the expiration time set to 28 Days by default, after the time elapses the recipient will be shown this message

 *Please note- The recipient is not asked to download any software or sign up for ProtonMail at any point in this process.
 It is up to the ProtonMail user to find the most secure manner to communicate the password they have chosen to protect the encrypted message, to the recipient.

 If you are sending encrypted email to the same email domain frequently, you may want them to learn about ProtonMail’s Custom Domain (https://protonmail.com/support/knowledge-base/custom-domains/) offering that allows seamless encryption on any custom domain.